rdiaz02/OncoSimul/README.md

 Sanchez-Carrilo's Master's
 thesis](https://repositorio.uam.es/handle/10486/685417) (see also file ['miscell-files/Sergio_Sanchez-Carillo-improvements-post-TFM.pdf'](miscell-files/Sergio_Sanchez-Carillo-improvements-post-TFM.pdf)
 for additional features that were not described in the original thesis).
+Additional functionality has been added by Juan Antonio Miguel González.

 # Licenses and copyright